AndrejOrsula/drl_grasping/README.md

     ├── control         # Control for the agent
     ├── perception      # Perception for the agent
-    └── utils           # Other utilities, used across the module ├── examples            # Examples for training and enjoying RL agents ├── hyperparams         # Hyperparameters for training RL agents ├── scripts             # Helpful scripts for training, evaluating, ...
+    └── utils           # Other utilities, used across the module ├── examples            # Examples for training and evaluating RL agents ├── hyperparams         # Hyperparameters for training RL agents ├── scripts             # Helpful scripts for training, evaluating, ...
 ├── launch              # ROS 2 launch scripts that can be used to help with setup